-The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Members of the State Board of Education and Dr. William Todd Cason, Superintendent and Members of the City of Valdosta Board of Education
+The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Members of the State Board of Education and Dr. Alvin Hudson, Interim Superintendent and Members of the City of Valdosta Board of Education

-Report on the Financial Statements
+Report on the Audit of the Financial Statements